Thelukepet/course/assignments/A2-mapreduce.md

 If things go smooth, try to compute the average number of words or characters per line.

 If things go _really_ smoothly, you can try to use a combiner and discuss the improvement achieved.

+When you completed the assignment, push your blog post to the first assignment''s repository (in the `gh-pages` branch or it will not render);
+and include a link to the published blog post in the README of the assignment repository, and commit the README as well as your code to the assignment repository.

 [Back to assignments overview](index.html)